Occupy movement in the United States: Eugene, Oregon

+On December 27, the last remaining occupant left the camp at Washington Jefferson Park.
 The movement continues with a new goal: to proliferate free and open urban communes for their own sake.
 At the Occupy camp, the fourth major one in Eugene since 2011, fifteen people live for free in tents on public display near downtown as of November 1, 2014.
 They encourage others to join, and hope to grow their movement to turn urban open spaces into communes, with or without government permission, all around the world.

 Houston, Texas

 Occupy Houston is an ongoing occupation protest that stands in solidarity with Occupy Wall Street.
 The planned occupation officially started in Houston, Texas, on Thursday October 6, 2011, when protesters returned from JP Morgan Chase Tower to establish an encampment at Hermann Square Plaza.
 During the JPMorgan Chase demonstration there were not any confrontations with the police and numerous different passerby were reported to have sympathized with the tone of the protesters.
 That same night the police were reported to have commented on how well behaved the protesters were.

 It wasn't long before Occupy Houston moved for the first time.
 During the first week of the occupation Occupy Houston respectfully volunteered to evacuate the park for the Bayou City Art Festival earning Occupy Houston the nickname of "The Nicest Protesters in the World", and "Affable Protesters" by Culture Map.
 A few of the artists participating in the Art Festival sympathized with Occupy Houston.
 The location Occupy Houston moved to was Eleanor Tinsley Park where the demonstrators roughed out torrential downpours before finally erecting tents.
 Shortly after the rain ended, HPD ordered Occupy Houston to dismantle the tents and Occupy Houston after holding an emergency GA, for an extended period of time, eventually complied.
 Though not requested by HPD, the free standing, temporary, open air pavilions were dismantled as well.
 Prior to moving to Eleanor Tinsley, Occupy Houston vowed to return to City Hall and they did.
 Yet after spending a few days at City Hall the encampment was moved one last time to Tranquility Park—this time the pressing issue forcing the move was the Energy Day festival in Houston which has Hermann Square rented.
-Though Occupy Houston opted to acquiesce to the demands of the City by evacuating Hermann Square, it did not support the Energy Festival.
-Instead, Occupy Houston protested the festival on the grounds of its sponsorship by TransCanada, the company behind the Keystone XL Pipeline, and Valero which demanded a further $62.8 million tax refund.
-The night of the move (as with the initial move) a few remained, perhaps one or two, well into the morning in general protest.
-Their grievances included the renting of public space to private entities, as well as specifically the KBR display that was erected that night.